Best daily deals

 G Cloud Backup

-G Cloud is a cloud storage option, but one specifically for device backups.
+G Cloud is an option that offers cloud storage but is specifically for device backups.
 It can automatically or manually backup your SMS messages, contacts, photos, videos, music, documents, call logs, and other various files.
 It can even backup your settings in some cases.
-You can configure automatic backup for favorable circumstances like when your device is charging and also connected to WiFi.
-The service gives you 1GB for free and you can earn more free storage with various little gags in the app.
+You can configure automatic backup for favorable circumstances, like when your device is charging and also connected to WiFi.
+The service gives you 1GB for free, and you can earn more free storage with various little gags in the app.
 It also boasts a $3.99 option for unlimited storage.
-This isn’t like Google Drive or OneDrive or anything like that.
-It’s a cloud storage service specifically for phone backup material and that’s kind of neat.
+This isn’t like Google Drive, OneDrive, or anything like that.
+It’s a cloud storage service specifically for phone backup, and that’s kind of neat.
 G Cloud has no association with Google whatsoever.

 Pulse SMS

-Pulse SMS is a text app that also backs up your text messages.
+Pulse SMS is a texting app, but it conveniently also backs up your text messages.
 The cloud service backs up everything in all of your conversations and restores them when you sign in on a new device.
-Additionally, it has support for most other platforms in the form of a native app like on Windows or a web app for iOS devices.
+Additionally, it has support for most other platforms in the form of a native Windows app or a web app for iOS devices.
 The UI is pretty decent and customizable.
-Outside of the few minutes it takes to sync your texts, the app usually works pretty well.
+Except for the few minutes it takes to sync your texts, the app usually works pretty well.

 Resilio Sync

-Resilio Sync is among our favorite cloud storage apps and easily one of the best backup apps.
+Resilio Sync is one of the most popular backup apps and easily one of the best.
 It works almost exactly like any other cloud storage service.
-However, instead of backing up to some mystery server somewhere, you back up your files to your own computer.
-It takes a little while to set up because you need to connect your phone and your computer together so they can sync up.
-Otherwise it works like any other cloud storage app.
-You backup your files and they appear on your computer where you can do what you want with them.
-The files are encrypted as well for an added layer of security.
-This is a great option for people who like the idea of cloud storage, but don’t want large companies holding their private data.
-The free version works fine for basic uses.
+However, instead of backing up to some mystery server somewhere, you back up your files on your own computer.
+Initial setup takes a little time because your phone has to sync to your desktop; otherwise, it works like any other cloud storage app.
+You backup your files, and they appear on your computer, where you can do what you want with them.
+The files are encrypted as well, for an added layer of security.
+This is a great option for people who like the idea of cloud storage but don’t want large companies holding their private data.
+The free version works fine for basic purposes.
 You may need the pro version if you want more control.

 Solid Explorer